Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 If you’re looking to accelerate your TikTok marketing, you can explore this with the following advertising types:

-These ads run between 9-15 seconds and support multiple CTAs.
+These ads run between 9 and 15 seconds and support multiple CTAs.
 As the name suggests, TikTok shows in-feed videos in between user videos.
-Users are free to skip these video ads.
+Users can skip these video ads.

-For inspiration, look to French dessert company Danette, who used in-feed ads with other ad types to drive traffic to their hashtag challenge page:
+For inspiration, look to French dessert company Danette, which used in-feed ads with other ad types to drive traffic to their hashtag challenge page:

 Brand takeovers

-These ads can be in the form of still images, GIFs as well as videos.
+These ads can be in the form of still images, GIFs or videos.
 They appear in users’ feeds before any UGC appears.
 The ad links to the business’s landing page or hashtag challenge within the app.

 A good example of brand takeover ads is their use by makeup brand Too Faced for driving awareness and direct sales: